KPIs & Operating Metrics(New)

 Exxon Mobil (XOM) Short-Term Debt issuances (2016 - 2021)

-Exxon Mobil's Short-Term Debt issuances history spans 13 years, with the latest figure at $2.5 billion for Q3 2021.
+Exxon Mobil (XOM) has disclosed Short-Term Debt issuances for 13 consecutive years, with $2.5 billion as the latest value for Q3 2021.

-• Short-Term Debt issuances for Q3 2021 was $2.5 billion at Exxon Mobil, down from $3.9 billion in the prior quarter.
+• Short-Term Debt issuances hit $2.5 billion in Q3 2021 for Exxon Mobil, down from $3.9 billion in the prior quarter.